 Welcome To The Family..?

 The infatuation with their new adoptive son would be short-lived, however, and Reeve would soon become the black sheep of the Cannon family.
-In an amazing show of foresight, during filming of Street Smart, Reeve chewed out an outraged Golan over the phone by demanding another 1.5 million to shoot on location in New York, stating ‘If you don’t have the money to do this, how do I know you have the 30 Million to do Superman IV?’ (watch the fantastic footage here).
+In an amazing show of foresight, during the filming of Street Smart, Reeve challenged an outraged Menachem Golan by demanding another 1.5 million to shoot on location in New York, stating ‘If you don’t have the money to do this, how do I know you have the 30 Million to do Superman IV?’
+(See video)

-It was a debacle that the Superman series, and essentially Reeve’s career would not recover from.
-The Salkinds, meanwhile, incensed by the treatment of their most successful property, immediately renegotiated the rights to move forward with their foray into television with Superboy alongside a little project with the working title of ‘Superman – The New Movie’…
+It was a debacle that the Superman series, and ultimately Reeve’s career would sadly not recover from.
+The Salkinds, meanwhile, Clinging on steadfastly to whatever DC Comics properties they had left, had decided to venture into television with Superboy (1988) which, while not a patch on its predecessors, had been a modest success, proving audiences were still interested in the genre.
+After the debacle of Superman IV, and incensed by the treatment of their most beloved and successful property, the Salkinds immediately moved to reacquire the rights from Cannon during their liquidation and move forward on a project with the working title of ‘Superman – The New Movie’…

 Too True To Be Good…